fuzzywalrus/ScreenSaverKit/README.md

 cd Demos/SimpleLines && make clean all
 ```

-After installing the refreshed bundle, restart the caching daemons to forc macOS to load the new bits:
+After installing the refreshed bundle, restart the caching daemons to force macOS to load the new bits:

 ```bash
 ./scripts/refresh-screensaver-services.sh